theluckiesthuman/yak-shop/README.md

 # Yak Shop
 This is a solution for the Yak Shop problem.
 The solution is written in Go and uses the [echo](https://echo.labstack.com/docs/routing) and [cobra](https://github.com/spf13/cobra) cli.

-For the unit tests assertions, I have used bith testify and cupaloy.
+For the unit tests assertions, I have used both testify and cupaloy.
 The reason for this is that I wanted to try out cupaloy.
 It is a snapshot testing library for Go.
 It is similar to Jest snapshot testing.
 It is very easy to use and it is very useful for testing the JSON responses.

 ## Requirements
 * [Go](https://golang.org/doc/install)